When Will I Start to Feel Better?

 How can I make an appointment?

-Scheduling an appointment at Prevail Physical Therapy Services in Shoreline, WA is easier than ever!
-Our scheduling is easy; we offer a convenient location and appointment times.
-We have morning and evening appointments available to meet the demands of your busy schedule.
+Scheduling an appointment at Prevail Physical Therapy is easier than ever!
+Our care coordinators will work with you to find the most-suited Doctor of Physical Therapy and time to accommodate your needs.
+We have morning, midday, and evening appointments available to meet the demands of your busy schedule.

 How long is each appointment going to be?